hfoffani/hypolambda/README.md

 If you want to try a console build HypoLambda:

-* You will need either Visual Studio o Xamarin Studio.
+* You will need Visual Studio.
+You can use the Community Editions (either from Microsoft or Xamarin).
 * Check out the repository.
 * Open the solution with Visual Studio.
 * The IDE should download all the necessary components.